Parkland School Shooting Victim Peter Wang Receives Posthumous West Point Acceptance

 The medal “was pinned to the chest of his crisp JROTC uniform he was buried in on Tuesday afternoon,” the Miami Herald noted.

-A local veteran contacted, Chad Maxey, the head of a West Point alumni group in the area about the student’s aspirations to study at the military academy, and he, in turn, reached out to officials at the academy that led to the posthumous acceptance letter, the Washington Post explained.
+A local veteran contacted Chad Maxey, the head of a West Point alumni group in the area, about the student’s aspirations to study at the military academy, and he, in turn, reached out to officials at the academy that led to the posthumous acceptance letter, the Washington Post explained.

 “Wang’s story reminded them ‘how incredible our young people are, willing to stand up and embody the values of our men and women in uniform, to protect others.
 That’s what Peter Wang means to our community.'”